- Food and Cooking»

 My Favorite Cooking Pan - An Everyday Pan

-I used to use a Dutch oven for making the hearty stews like Chicken Paprikash, or sometimes a deep sided fryer, but once I purchased an Everyday pan I fell in love with the way it cooks and serves this kind of meal beautifully.
+I used to use a Dutch oven for making the hearty stews like Chicken Paprikash, or sometimes a deep sided fryer, but once I purchased an I fell in love with the way it cooks and serves this kind of meal beautifully.
+Everyday pan

 The pan above is the exact one I own, it has a tempered glass cover and is made of aluminum encased in stainless steel. its sloping sides and flat bottom are great on my glass top cooking surface.

-Why All My Friends Do, Too
+Why All My Friends Love to eat It, Too

 In the Magyar language this dish is known as "Csirkepaprikas", a staple recipe that can be dressed up enough for company or easy enough for regular family meals.